 Wood is our passion

-From oak to beech to pine – our range of wood varieties reflect the diversity of nature
+From oak to ash to pine – our range of wood varieties reflect the diversity of nature

 Sustainable Forestry And Free Of Tropical Timber

 Weitzer Parkett uses timber almost exclusively from European forests managed on a sustainable basis.
-Around 50% of this comes from regions within 250 km of Weitzer Parkett, the rest is prevailingly from neighbouring countries.
+Weitzer Parkett sources around 50% of its materials within a regional radius of 250 kilometres, and only 10 to 13% is procured from more than 750 kilometres away.
 Weitzer Parkett abstains completely from using any tropical timber in the manufacturing of its products.

 The Steadfast One – Quercus (latin)